abourget/fde-mtl/content/sessions/session-2017-10-adolescence.en.md

 Topics:

-* Crisis and the challenges of adolescence
+* Crisis and Challenges of Adolescence
-* Discovering adolescent values
-* Sexual awakening: effervescence and self-control
-* Self-esteem and personal style
-* Value of the image of the body: anorexia and other trends
-* Authority.
-Models that go against the grain
-* Adolescent partying
+* Celebrating Uniqueness
-* Religion and the intimacy of the person
-* Leisure, free time and freedom
+* Teenagers and Responsibility
-* The family project
+* Educating for Love
+* Time to Flourish
+* Making Marriage Stronger
+* Knowing your Teenager